Sun 20 Apr 2014 07:52:49 AM PDT

 "Transparency" seems to be the first thing that people come up with when they start thinking about surveillance marketing.
 If companies that track people can just be "transparent" about what they're doing, the users can decide whether or not to participate!

 This doesn't seem like a problem to people in the surveillance marketing business, since it doesn't impose any extra work on them.
 They're already thinking about surveillance marketing, because it's their job.
 But for normal people there are only so many hours in the day.
 How long will a user really spend trying to comprehend a "transparent" explanation of a tracking device on a web site, or in a store, where he or she only spends a few minutes?
-It's the confusopoly principle applied to privacy.
-(Just reading existing web privacy policies would take the average user 200 hours per year.)
+It's the confusopoly principle applied to data collection.
+(Just reading existing web "privacy policies" would take the average user 200 hours per year.)

 Jonathan Levitt, in "In-Store Cell Phone Tracking Pits Consumers Against Retailers", writes: